Eriko Nakamura: Biography

 After going through the Japan Narration Acting Institute, she joined Arts Vision.
 Nakamura was 19 years old when she passed her first audition.
 This is a game work that will become THE iDOLM@STER series and will continue to play Haruka Amami for more than 10 years, but at the time it was an audition to put it in a company competition saying `` A prototype is not famous for a child who is not famous, and the title was decided had not.
 At the time of commercialization, Nakamura may have been dropped, but it is hoped that Haruka will continue her career.
 Nakamura said, "I'm afraid of the song anyway," and suggested that only the song be changed to another person.
 However, the music team said, "If you have the power to sing, it's OK.".

 In October 2014, she was appointed as Tokushima Anime Ambassador.

-On November 19, 2019, Nakamura announced that she had gotten married.
+On November 19, 2019, Nakamura announced that she had married.